devinchristianson/daj/docs/markdown/DAJ_Deliverable_1_SRS.md

 ## 3.2 Hardware Interfaces

-Supported Devices: MIDI Controller, primarily MIDI Keyboards and computer keyboards using the top 2 rows (" a " to " ' " and " q " to " \ " to simulate a MIDI Controller.
+Supported Devices: MIDI Controller, primarily MIDI Keyboards and computer keyboards using keys from the top 2 rows (" a " to " ' " and " q " to " \ " to simulate a MIDI Controller.
+The top row will represent the black keys on a piano while the lower row will represent the white keys.
 PolyChord will accept input from a MIDI Keyboard or computer keyboard using the https://github.com/djipco/webmidi webmidi API.
 Once the input has been interpreted PolyChord will display the notes on an on-screen keyboard and play the corresponding note through the user's computer.

 *Describe the logical and physical characteristics of each interface between the software product and the hardware components of the system.
 This may include the supported device types, the nature of the data and control interactions between the software and the hardware, and communication protocols to be used.*